 Counselling can be helpful when there are difficulties relating to pregnancy.
 Difficulties in conception, difficulties during pregnancy and birth and in the period after the birth of a child can affect both the mother and other family members.
 Being able to talk to a counsellor in confidence may help with any of these issues.

 Relationships with family members and with friends are an important part of life.
 When there are problems or when relationships ‘break down’ it can be helpful to talk to a counsellor to help move forward.
 Some people find it difficult to form relationships with others and the ‘therapeutic relationship’ offered in counselling can be very helpful in such cases by providing a safe space in which to learn and practice relationship skills.

 People may self-harm by taking tablets, cutting, burning, piercing or swallowing objects.
 It is more common in young people, women, gay and bisexual people.
 Some people self-harm regularly - it can become almost an addiction.

 Talking to a therapist may be helpful to help you understand and explore your self-harming behaviour.
 You should really see someone who has a lot of experience of helping people who self-harm, and who knows about mental health problems.
 Your GP should be able to refer you.

 Some people are more comfortable in same sex relationships and some in opposite sex relationships.
-This may change during a person’s life and is not ‘fixed in stone’ but can be very fluid, or it may be more fixed.
+This may change during a person’s life and can be very fluid, or it may be more fixed.
 It may be helpful to talk to a therapist if you want to explore your feelings about identity.